 As this usually disappears in minutes at my house (or at a party, for that matter) I typically cover the bread with about a tablespoon of the bruschetta and drizzle it will the balsamic glaze once it's on the table.

-We had this for dinner last night along with a couple of other appetizers, and I'm glad we had some leftover for lunch!
-Serve this with a lovely glass of Shiraz.
-Yum.
+We had this for dinner last night along with a couple of other appetizers, and I'm glad we had some left over for lunch.

 Best Bruschetta Recipe